JansiLakshmanann/Selenium_Testing_Project/README.md

-# Selenium_Testing_Project
+Demo Web Shop – Selenium Automation Project
-This project demonstrates end-to-end automation testing of an e-commerce website using Selenium WebDriver.
-It covers key functionalities such as login, product search, add-to-cart, checkout, and logout.
-The purpose is to simulate real-world QA testing scenarios and showcase automation testing skills for manual and automation testing roles.
+This project is a Selenium WebDriver automation framework developed using Java to test key e-commerce functionalities of demowebshop.tricentis.com.
+It includes 20+ automated test cases covering product search, add to cart, delete items, move products to cart, cart list validation, and order summary verification.
+The framework is built using Java, Selenium, TestNG, and Maven, following best practices for maintainable and reliable test automation.